michaelfiman/face_rec_metric_comparison/README.md

 ## Overview
 In this project different loss metrics will be compared in order to train a model which will be able to perform a face recognition objective.
 The objective will be tested by comparing the distances between output vectors from a model which is given face images as inputs.
-It will attempt to predict if 2 images are of the same person according to the distance between.
+It will attempt to predict if 2 images are of the same person according to the distance between them.

 The original loss metric which was used to do this project was a self created loss score based on the L2 distance between 2 vectors and the known fact if the images are of the same person or not (will be elaborated further below).
 The other metrics compared are taken from (tf.contrib.losses.metric_learning):